ljmoser83/MAP675-Final-Project-ljmoser83/README.md

 # MAP675-Final-Project-ljmoser83
 This project focuses on the density of restaurants of a variety of types in Lexington, KY.
 This cultural phenomenon will be displayed as a heatmap.
+The inspiration for this dataset and map came from a group of highschool students that I worked with that wanted to explore the inverse relationship between cost of restaurant food and the health impacts on the neighboring community.
+I have attempted to capture and encode this inverse relationship through the styling and settings of the heatmap.